vatpac-technology/sops/docs/terminal/sydney.md

 - Nil wind
 - Aircraft for the *opposite* parallel runway (eg, ODALE to 16L/34R) will overfly the field, then join a mid-field downwind
 - All aircraft are tracking via the ILS Initial Approach fix
+- The feeder fix for the MEPIL STAR is YAKKA
+- The feeder fix for the ODALE STAR is WELSH
 - Time from IAF to threshold is 4 minutes for jet aircraft
 - Time from Runways 07/25 IAF to threshold is 4 minutes for non-jet aircraft
 - Time from all other runways IAF to threshold is 5 minutes for non-jet aircraft